krisnagunarno/pingpongapps/README.md

  ```bash
     sudo apt install conntrack
   ```
-- Start the minikube using vm-driver=docker
+- Start the minikube using vm-driver=docker, and wait for a while.
  ```bash
     minikube start --vm-driver=docker
   ```